 Loans were promptly settled.
 The Group maintains its loan obligations within manageable level.
-It has established a good credit standing with creditor banks and has considerable standby credit facilities which can be utilized for urgent capital requirements.
+It has established good credit standing with creditor banks and has considerable standby credit facilities which can be utilized for urgent capital requirements.

-Increase in reservation sales
+Increase in Reservation Sales

 The location of projects, affordable payment schemes and extensive marketing efforts have contributed to the increase in reservation sales.
-Most of the Group's condominium projects are connected to mass transit system and are conveniently located in business districts of Metro Manila.
+Most of the Group's condominium projects are connected to mass transit systems and are conveniently located in business districts of Metro Manila.

-Continuous development of projects
+Continuous Development of Projects